Parsimonious Learning-Augmented Approximations for Dense Instances of $\mathcal{NP}$-hard Problems: Smooth Polynomial Integer Programs

 Assume that we would like to optimize $p(\textbf{x})$ of degree $d$.
 We transform the optimization problem into a feasibility one using binary search as discussed previously.
 We now have the feasibility problem $p(\textbf{x}) \ge M$ for a known $M>0$.
 Using the decomposition lemma we can write $p(\textbf{x})$ as $p(\textbf{x}) = t+ \sum x_i p_i(\textbf{x})$.
 Computing an estimate $\hat{e_i}$ of the value of $p_i(\textbf{a})$ at the optimal solution $\textbf{a}$, we replace the degree $d$ constraint $p(\textbf{x}) \ge M$ with $t+ \sum x_i \hat{e_i} \ge M$ and a family of constraints on the values $p_i(\textbf{x})$.
 Then, we recursively expand these degree $d-1$ constraints, continuing until all constraints are linear.
 We can compute the estimations $\hat{e_i}$ of $p_i(\textbf{a})$ by writing $p_i(\textbf{x}) = \sum x_j p_{ij}(\textbf{x})$.
 We then recursively estimate the values $p_{ij}(\textbf{a})$, and use sampling and the predicted values $\hat{a_k}, k\in S$ to estimate $p$ based on the values of $p_{ij}$.
 Thus we end up with an Integer Linear Program (see Appendix~\ref{appsubsec:ilp}).

 Then, we relax the integral constraints and solve the Linear Programming relaxation of ($d$-IP).
 Finally, we use randomized rounding to get an integral solution.
 The details and proofs of each step can be found in Appendices~\ref{appsubsec:B2} (Estimating Polynomials via Sampling and Predictions),~\ref{appsubsec:B3} (Transforming degree $d$ constraints into linear constraints) and~\ref{appsubsec:B4} (Randomized Rounding for Smooth Polynomials).
 We finally obtain the following result (see Appendix~\ref{pip_2} for the proof).
+In the following, $T'_{LP}$ denotes the time to solve an LP with $n$ variables and $poly(n)$ constraints.

 \begin{theorem} Given a feasible $c$-smooth degree-$d$ PIP with $n$ variables, its objective function $p$ and $m=poly(n)$ constraints, \textsc{LA-PTAS} finds a binary solution $\textbf{z}$ with probability at least $1/2$ such that